garywiz/chaperone-docker/README.md

 You can also see a quick overview of the services running by going to the sample site at http://localhost:8080 (where localhost is whatever you've called your docker host machine).

+Images also support a `get-help` feature so you can find out about the version you have, for example you can simply say:

+    docker run -i --rm chapdev/chaperone-alpinejava --task get-help

 We still have more work to do on these images, and feedback would be great.
 This approach has solved a lot of problems for us.